What Is Involved in Econometrics Training?

 Practical or applied econometrics classes typically cover how to create models, collect data, and interpret analysis results.
 Even with a well-built model, the results are only as good as the data used, so it’s critical to know how to get the best data for the project, whether you collect it yourself or buy it from a reputable source.
 Understanding the limitations of computer modeling and the ability to interpret complex results in useful ways to formulate government or business policies to achieve desired outcomes are required for proper evaluation of results.

 A university course is generally recommended for students interested in a thorough coverage of the theory, and all economics majors are typically required to take econometrics.
-Even if it is not required the curriculum, business students who take econometrics training may gain an advantage.
+Even if it is not required by the curriculum, business students who take econometrics training may gain an advantage.
 If the goal is to become proficient in the use of a specific econometrics software package, it is often a good idea to take advantage of the software company’s econometrics training, which is often available both in-person and online.